lgabs/reinforced-concrete/README.md

 # reinforced-concrete
-Set of functions related to problems in Reinforced Concrete typically involving optimization of nonlinear functions, which are common when designing structures.
+Package to design the cross-section of Reinforced Concrete Structures.
+This includes a set of functions related to the problem of finding the equilibrium of a reinforced concrete cross-section when submitted to some loading (N, M_x, M_y), typically involving optimization of nonlinear functions.
 This codes were first developed during the Reinforced Concrete Class at ITA in 2014 and 2015 (called "EDI-38: Concreto Estrutural I").

 ## Introduction